Escape-Technologies/graphql-security-academy/packages/lessons/broken-authentication/README.md

 ---
-title: 'Broken Authentication'
+title: 'Preventing Mutation Brute-Force'
 description: 'Learn how to block a kind of brute-force attack on a GraphQL authentication mutation.'
 category: 'Authorization'
 points: 15
 owasp: 'API2:2023'
-authors: [escape]
+authors: ['escape']
 ---

 Because the authentication mechanisms are exposed and complex, they are a target of choice for attackers.
 This lesson will show you how lesser-known GraphQL features can be used against your application.